US builds 4-1 lead over Internationals in Presidents Cup

 Thomas, who won the PGA Championship at Quail Hollow in 2017, had a wild day.
 He chunked a 9-iron so badly on the par-3 fourth that it came up 40 yards short of the green.
 He hit a shank from the bunker on the par-5 16th.
 He and Spieth didn’t lose either hole.

-The match turned on the 15th — typically the 18th at Quail Hollow for stroke-play tournaments — when Spieth’s drive landed on the left side of a creek, Thomas did well to get to the back of the green, and Spieth ran his downhill putt some 25 feet by the hole.
+The match turned on the 15th when Spieth’s drive landed on the left side of a creek, Thomas did well to get to the back of the green, and Spieth ran his downhill putt some 25 feet by the hole.

-Corey Conners and Sungjae Im were in position to win the hole, 7 feet away for par, and square the match.
+Conners and Im were in position to win the hole — 7 feet away for par — and square the match.
 Thomas holed the par putt, Conners missed and the Americans were 2 up and headed for another point.

 “You win when you pick up your partner, and he did that,” Spieth said.
 “That switch we had on the 15th was unreal there.
 Looking at going to even and instead we leave that green 2 up.
 It was the difference in the match.”